 Words are abstractions – the ultimate mental shorthand.
 When you know what they mean, words instantly call to mind ideas, images, feelings, and memories.
 However, we know that the words we use are distinct from the things they represent, and if we are unclear about what they mean, our audience certainly will be.

 Roam suggests that you walk your idea through the Vivid Forest:

 - O – Your idea can be expressed with Only the Essentials.

 Part of a weekly series on 27gen, entitled Wednesday Weekly Reader

 Regular daily reading of books is an important part of my life.
-It even extends to my vocation, where as Vision Room Curator for Auxano I am responsible for publishing SUMS Remix, a biweekly book “summary” for church leaders.
-Each Wednesday I will be taking a look back at previous issues of SUMS Remix and publishing an excerpt here.
+It even extends to my vocation, where as Vision Room Curator for Auxano I am responsible for publishing SUMS Remix, a biweekly book “excerpt” for church leaders.
+Each Wednesday on 27gen I will be taking a look back at previous issues of SUMS Remix and publishing an excerpt.